-Paper, thin black pens or markers, colored pencils, single or 3-hole punch and yarn, twist-ties or staples for binding
+Paper, thin black pens or markers, colored pencils, single or 3-hole punch and yarn, twist-ties or staples for binding or computer with Internet access, printer, printer paper

-Kids collaborate to create a simple cookbook that can be taken home to share with family and friends.
+Students collaborate to create a simple cookbook that can be shared online or taken home to share with family and friends.

 Base the cookbook on recipes tried in the prior week's Afterschool Snacks cooking class.
-Have kids either type up the recipes or transcribe them by hand.
+Based on computer access and students' preferences, this can be done digitally using a program like Google Docs, or by hand.
 Encourage them to be creative with both design and descriptions.
 Divvy up the following tasks:

-- Make chapter divider pages with illustrations of fruits and vegetables and featured snacks. - Make the following pages: Front Cover, Back Cover, Table of Contents, Index (listing both recipes and ingredients). - Photocopy, collate and bind with staples or use a 3-hole punch and recycled kitchen items like twist ties.
+- · Make chapter divider pages with illustrations of fruits and vegetables and featured snacks. - Make the following pages: Front Cover, Back Cover, Table of Contents, Index (listing both recipes and ingredients). - Photocopy, collate and bind with staples or use a 3-hole punch and recycled kitchen items like twist ties.
+Or, if you created this online, email it to parents, relatives, and friends.

 EXTENSIONS: Add charts to the back of your cookbook for tracking different types of foods eaten.
-See the Chart Bank for ideas and Include extra copies for family and friends. • Take digital photos of your snack creations and incorporate into your cookbook. • For kids who like detail-oriented work, ask for volunteers to work on an extended index for the cookbook that categorizes recipes by food group as well. • Produce an extra batch of cookbooks and sell at a school event as a fundraiser.
+See the Chart Bank for ideas and Include extra copies for family and friends. • Take digital photos of your snack creations and incorporate into your cookbook. • For students who like detail-oriented work, ask for volunteers to work on an extended index for the cookbook that categorizes recipes by food group as well. • Produce an extra batch of cookbooks and sell at a school event as a fundraiser.
 For example, sell for \$5 and advertise that proceeds will go toward ingredients for more after-school cooking classes! • Blog about it! • Teach a parent, friend or sibling how to make one of your recipes.
 Encourage someone to try a food they've never tried before.
-Were you successful?
-Tell us your story!

-Kid's Creative Test Kitchen
+Creative Test Kitchen